M-Saadawy/Simple-Quiz-Made-With-Javascript/README.md

 ## Quiz App

-This is a **simple quiz app** made using vanilla JavaScript and ES6 syntax.
-It is a fun and interactive way to learn the ins & outs of the JavaScript language.
-The app is designed with best code practices and accessibility guidelines so you get the most out of your learning journey.
+This is a ***simple quiz app*** made using vanilla JavaScript and ES6 syntax.
+It is a fun and interactive way to learn the ins & outs of <mark>the JavaScript language.</mark> The app is designed with best code practices and accessibility guidelines so you get the most out of your learning journey.

 ### Features